jamesliudotcc/bcrypt_exercise/readme.md

 <details>
   <summary>Question: What is the opposite of encryption?</summary>
-  Decryption.
+  <br>Decryption.
 Encryption is a process that can be reversed!
 This is often done with public-private key pairs.
 </details>

 <details>
   <summary>Question: What is the opposite of hashing?</summary>
-  There isn't one.
+  <br>There isn't one.
 Hashing is a process that cannot be reversed!
 </details>

 ### Real Life Examples